Bee Brush, Whitebrush, Jazminillo, Vara Dulce

 Family: Verbenaceae

-Plant Description: Usually deciduous shrub to 3 m high with mostly elliptic or obovate leaves 3-27; mm long, opposite.
-Very slender. densely branched, thicket forming, upright shrub with stiff, squarish, brittle gray branches that reveal a yellow wood.
+Plant Description: Usually, deciduous shrub to 3 m high with mostly elliptic or obovate leaves 3-27 mm long, opposite.
+Very slender, densely branched, thicket-forming, upright shrub with stiff, squarish, brittle gray branches that reveal a yellow wood.
 Leaf margins entire or toothed.
 Flowers in slender spikes, the corolla 3-4 mm wide, white with yellowthroat.
-Fain odor of vanilla
+Faint odor of vanilla.

 Plant Trivia: Poisonous to horses, mules, and burros.
 In Mexico, the leaves and flowers have reportedly been used medicinally to treat diseases of the urinary tract.
 Also used as a landscape ornamental.